-While the Company calculates its net tangible book value by deducting from total assets, all intangible assets and total liabilities, this does not affect the determination of the final Offer Price which will be determined through a book-building process and discussion between the Company and the Joint Lead Underwriters.
+The final Offer Price is not comparable with the par value of the Shares, as the latter pertains to a designated value by the Company.
+While the Company calculates its net tangible book value by deducting from total assets, all intangible assets and total liabilities, this does not affect the determination of the final Offer Price which was determined through a book-building process and discussion between the Company and the Joint Lead Underwriters.

-The factors to be considered in determining the final Offer Price will be, among others, the Company's after-tax earnings, its ability to generate earnings and cash flows, price to earnings multiple, its short and long-term prospects, the level of demand from institutional investors, overall market conditions at the time of launch of the Offer, the Amendment, the Share Swap Transaction and the market price of comparable listed companies.
+The factors considered in determining the final Offer Price were, among others, the Company's after-tax earnings, its ability to generate earnings and cash flows, price to earnings multiple, its short and long-term prospects, the level of demand from institutional investors, overall market conditions at the time of launch of the Offer, the Amendment, the Share Swap Transaction and the market price of comparable listed companies.
 The Offer Price may not have any correlation to the actual book value of the Offer Shares.